 Time-of-flight secondary mass spectrometry (ToF-SIMS) is another surface tool for chemical mapping with high mass accuracy and lateral resolution.
 It has low limit of detection (LOD) and capable of revealing the distribution of the corrosion species formed at the metal-paint interface.
 Typically, SIMS mass resolution can reach 5,000-15,000, sufficient to differentiate the isobaric ions4.
 With its submicron spatial resolution, ToF-SIMS can chemically image and characterize the metal-paint interface.
 It provides not only morphological information but also the lateral distribution of molecular corrosion species at the top few nanometers of the surface.
 ToF-SIMS offers complementary information to XPS and SEM/EDX.

 To demonstrate the capability of ToF-SIMS in surface characterization and imaging of the corrosion interface, two painted Al alloy (7075) coupons exposed to air only and salt solution, respectively, were analyzed (Figures 1 and 2).
 Understanding the corrosion behavior at the metal-paint interface exposed to saline condition is critical to understand the performance of the Al alloy in marine environment, for example.
 It is known that the formation of Al(OH)3 occurs during the Al’s exposure to seawater5, but the study of Al corrosion still lacks comprehensive molecular identification of the corrosion and coating interface.
 In this study, the fragments of Al(OH)3 including Al oxides (e.g. Al3O5-) and oxyhydroxide species (e.g. Al3O6H2-) were observed and identified.
 The comparisons of SIMS mass spectra (Figure 3) and molecular images (Figure 4) of the negative ions Al3O5- and Al3O6H2- provided the molecular evidence of the corrosion products formed at the metal-paint interface of the salt solution treated Al alloy coupon.
 SIMS offers the possibility to elucidate the complicated chemistry occurring at the metal-paint interface, which can help shed light on the efficacy of surface treatments in Al alloys.
-In this detailed protocol, we demonstrated this effective approach in probing the metal-paint interface to help new practitioners in corrosion research using ToF-SIMS.
+In this detailed protocol, we demonstrated this effective approach in probing the metal-paint interface to help new practitioners in corrosion study using ToF-SIMS.

 PROTOCOL: